 - The Museum Programme and Exhibitions

 OPENING HOURS AND PRICES FOR THE ORSAY MUSEUM

 ORSAY MUSEUM PRICES:

-- The Orsay Museum entrance price: €14(€9 for reduced rates) (access to both temporary and permanent collections)
+- The Orsay Museum ticket price: €14(€9 for reduced rates) (access to both temporary and permanent collections)

 - Combined ticket price for the Orsay Museum/Orangery Museum: €18